Governing board's role in appointing staff

 Understand the part your board plays in appointing headteachers, deputy headteachers and other members of staff in maintained schools and academies.
 Learn more about your safer recruitment responsibilities and how to remain strategic.

 Thanks to our governance experts Fiona Stagg and Jill Wakefield for their advice on this article.

 Appointing headteachers and deputy headteachers

-The governing board has legal responsibility for selecting a headteacher, according to page 8 of the headteacher recruitment guidance from the Department for Education (DfE).
+The governing board has legal responsibility for selecting a headteacher, according to section 2.2.1 of the headteacher recruitment guidance from the Department for Education (DfE).

-Your board can't delegate responsibility for the headteacher or deputy headteacher selection panel or appointing the panel’s recommendation.
-This is outlined on page 89 of the Governance Handbook.
+Your board can't delegate responsibility for the establishment of a headteacher or deputy headteacher selection panel, or the approval or appointment of the panel’s recommendation.
+See paragraph 96 of the Governance Handbook.

 During the headteacher/deputy headteacher recruitment process, your board will: